-Up a staircase on the north side of the lane, a small independent store, it operated from 1956 through to about 1972 and was owned initially by famed local jazz pianist Jim Foley.
+Up a staircase on the north side of the lane, a small independent store, it operated from 1956 through to about 1972 and was owned initially by famed local jazz pianist Jim Foley who later sold it to Ian Wooler.
 It was, for many years, THE place to buy the best jazz or cutting-edge rock and roll, all served by very passionate and knowledgeable staff.
 Foley's 1ZB radio show Youth Must Have It's Swing can't have hurt sales either.
-Later managed by Shirley Waugh, the people behind the counter included a young David Perkins, who worked there while at university, learning the skills he employed when later opened Taste Records.
+Later managed by Shirley Waugh and Kevin Hall, the people behind the counter included a young David Perkins, who worked there while at university, learning the skills he employed when later opened Taste Records.

 Music City existed from the early to the late 1970s and was owned by Pye (later RCA – it was tied into the RCA Record Club) and managed by the colourful industry stalwart Lorayne Tennet (she would later run Peaches).
 It was downstairs in part of the space later occupied by the CD Store, next to the city branch of the Pancake Parlour.
 Their annual record sales were legendary and caused quite the frenzy.